zirkelkoenig/swift-stack/README.md

 # Code Remarks
 ## Coding Style
 Indent with tabs (8 spaces wide), maximum line width is 120 characters.
 Indent style is K&R.

+## Return codes
+All functions with return codes should follow this guideline:

+* -1 - Internal error, like a failed call to an external function
+* -2 - Malformed arguments